Dee4GitHub/angularjs-tdd-demo/0301_Test_Services_Inject/README.md

 Further this folder contains code for the 3rd Chapter Testing Angular Applications - Lesson 01 Testing Services With Inject and Module.

-Please feel free to dwonload and use the code for your learning or other responsible use.
+Please feel free to download and use the code for your learning or other responsible use.

 Regards,